kjbrum/dvlp/README.md

     - Ability to run Grunt tasks _(BrowserSync)_
 - Add a better description of what the tool does
 - Take a screencast of actually using it
-- Add an `update` task for getting the most recent version
+- Add an `update` task for downloading the most recent version

 ## License